abanu-org/abanu/docs/about-this-documentation.rst

 - put the filename into index.rst.
 Omit the ``.rst`` extension.
 - The document requires at least one section.
 Section names are the label that are used for the table of content.

-.. rubric:: After commiting, the documentation will not update
+.. rubric:: After committing, the documentation will not update

 - The build process of the documentation takes round about 1-2 minutes.
 - You can check the status here: `Builds <http://readthedocs.org/projects/lonos/builds>`__